Focus on Fine Craft Field Trip Program

 The goal of this program is to give high school students hands-on studio time and face-to-face access to working, professional artists.
 It showcases the rich craft tradition of this region.
 It is also designed to allow students to have access to professionally-equipped craft studios and fine craft activities that are not available in a typical high school art programs.

-Throughout the day spent on the Craft Center's campus students participate in one of eight pre-selected, 2 1/2 - 3 1/2 hour, hands-on craft workshops.
-Participating students also tour ACC's studios, gallery, and exhibition spaces; discuss career and education options in professional craft with working artists; complete program evaluations; and sign thank you letters to their legislators.
+Throughout the day spent on the Craft Center's campus students participate in one of eight pre-selected, 3 - 3 1/2 hour, hands-on craft workshops.
+Participating students also tour ACC's studios, gallery, and exhibition spaces; discuss career and education options in professional craft with working artists; and complete program evaluations.
 Professional artists and their assistants lead workshops and tours for up to 80 students each day.
 The fee per student is $10.

 - Glass beadmaking